 - Invalid numbers.

-Read our article Marie Kondo-ing Your Phonebook: How to Clean an Existing Contact List to learn more about maintaining clean lists for union organizing.
+Read our article Marie Kondo-ing Your Contact List: How to Clean an Existing Contact List to learn more about maintaining clean lists for union organizing.

 Segment based on communication preferences